LibreELEC boots from external media (SD-Card or Thumbdrive), so you need to write the image to SD/USB storage.

 $ sudo eject /dev/sdb

-In order to boot from SD/USB storage, you need Android running on eMMC and activate the multi-boot.
+In order to boot from the SD/USB storage, you need Android running on the eMMC to activate the Multi-Boot.

 - Click select and choose

-- Click update, then the system will reboot and boot to external media image
+- Click update, then the system will reboot and boot from the external media image stored on the SD-Card.

-Note: Don’t use PC USB host to supply the power, or will fail to activate multi-boot!
+Note: Don’t use your PC as a USB-Host to supply the electrical-power, lest Multi-Boot will fail to activate!

-- For Android O also has permission issue.
-If you want to boot Ubuntu with linux 4.9 please refer to this reply.
+- Android O also has a permission issue.
+If you want to boot Ubuntu with Linux 4.9 please refer to this guide.